Augustoni/wiki-score/README.md

 # WikiCorpus

 ## Project Description
-Our code makes a wikipedia corpus based on an existing article and a keywword of interest.
+Our code makes a wikipedia corpus based a specific term.

 1/ It first selects all the wikipedia articles that respects the defined criteria 2/ It scraps information for all these articles